How real are the colors you see? Have you ever questioned the limits of your perception?

 This exhibition was made possible by the joint effort of the Cruz-Diez Art Foundation and Articruz (Panama), in collaboration with Savannah College of Art and Design (SCAD).
 It was originally presented at the SCAD Museum of Art in Savannah (Georgia) and organized by Storm Janse van Rensburg, SCAD head curator of exhibitions, and SCAD alumna Raquel Serebrenik Sultan (B.F.A., Art History, 2015).

-CHROMA is a 2017 Interior Design's Best of Year finalist in the exhibition category.
+CHROMA has won the 2017 Interior Design's Best of Year award in the exhibition category.